bystrano/bash-args/README.md

 ### Subcommands ###

 _Bash-args_ provides a mecanism to define sub-commands.
-To use it, you need to call the `cmds_do_subcommand` function at the end of your main script.
-You can then define subcommands by adding files a special `cmd/` directory.
+To use it, you need to call the `cmd_run` function at the end of your main script.
+You can then define subcommands by adding files in a special `cmd/` directory.
 Your project's structure should look like :

 ```
 main-script.sh